shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Rust, are you ok?”

 “I’m fine.”
-Rust gaves a thumbs up.
+Rust gave a thumbs up.

 “I don’t like you putting yourself in danger like that.”
 Miko walked up to the next door.